 The objective of this section is to compare the thermodynamic predictions for the formation of corrosion products with the experimental results.
-The thermodynamic prediction model is based on Ning's work,8 which has not been verified above 80°C. In order to do so, a good understanding of the water chemistry at operating conditions needed to be developed.
-As no direct measurement of pH and Fe^{2+} concentration could be performed in situ, some assumptions are needed as described below.
+The thermodynamic prediction model is based on Ning's work, 8 ©2017 by NACE International.

+Requests for permission to publish this manuscript in any form, in part or in whole, must be in writing to which has not been verified above 80°C. In order to do so, a good understanding of the water chemistry at operating conditions needed to be developed.
+Since no direct measurement of pH and Fe2+ concentration could be performed in situ, some assumptions are needed as described below.